Doctor Who (1963–1989): Season 1, Episode 16 - Five Hundred Eyes - full transcript

 Paradise is eternal.

-So terror stalked the
+So terror stalked the land for many years.

-came mighty Hulagu to stand
+Then one day, came mighty Hulagu To stand before Ala-eddin's lair

-For three long years in siege
+For three long years in siege.

-And thus fell Ala-eddin
+And thus fell Ala-eddin and his men.

-reap harvests of life
+Now honest hands reap harvests of life

-From the soil where
+From the soil where death and evil Reigned.

 And those who journey